-A childcare salary sacrifice scheme is available to all employees via the HMRC-approved scheme.
+A childcare salary sacrifice scheme is available to those employees who are eligible via the HMRC-approved scheme.
 We make no direct subsidy towards childcare costs.

 Subsidised staff catering facility:

 All employees currently have access to a subsidised staff restaurant at the Council's Millmead offices.